From low-rank retractions to dynamical low-rank approximation and back: Preliminaries

 \subsection{DLRA}

 To explain the basic idea of DLRA, let us consider an initial value problem governed by a smooth vector field $F:\Rmn\to\Rmn$:

 DLRA aims at finding an approximation of the so-called \emph{ambient solution} $A(t)\in \Rmn$ on the manifold of rank-$r$ matrices, for fixed $r\ll \min\paa{m,n}$, in order to improve computational efficiency while maintaining satisfactory accuracy.
 Indeed, representing the approximation of $A(t)$ in factored form drastically reduces storage complexity.
-The central challenge of DLRA consists of computing efficiently a factored low-rank approximation of the ambient solution without having to first estimate the ambient solution and then to truncate it to an accurate rank-$r$ approximation.
+The central challenge of DLRA consists in computing efficiently a factored low-rank approximation of the ambient solution without having to first estimate the ambient solution and then to truncate it to an accurate rank-$r$ approximation.
 In the following, the rank is fixed a priori and does not change throughout the integration interval.
-Then, the DLRA problem under consideration associated to the ambient equation~\eqref{eq:ambientEquation} can be formalized as follows. \begin{problem} Given a smooth vector field $F:\Rmn \to\Rmn$, an initial matrix ${A_0\in\Rmn}$ and a target rank-$r$ such that $\sigma_r(A_0)>\sigma_{r+1}(A_0)$, the DLRA problem consists of determining $t\mapsto Y(t)\in\mcal_r$ solving the following initial value problem
+Then, the DLRA problem under consideration associated to the ambient equation~\eqref{eq:ambientEquation} can be formalized as follows. \begin{problem} Given a smooth vector field $F:\Rmn \to\Rmn$, an initial matrix ${A_0\in\Rmn}$ and a target rank $r$ such that $\sigma_r(A_0)>\sigma_{r+1}(A_0)$, the DLRA problem consists in determining $t\mapsto Y(t)\in\mcal_r$ solving the following initial value problem

-where $Y_0 =\Pi_{\mcal_r}\pa{A_0}\in\mcal_r$, the rank-$r$ truncated singular value decomposition of $A_0$. \end{problem} The origins of the above problem are rooted in the Dirac-Frenkel variational principle, by which the dynamics of~\eqref{eq:ambientEquation} are optimally projected onto the tangent space of the manifold:
+where $Y_0 =\Pi_{\mcal_r}\pa{A_0}\in\mcal_r$, the rank-$r$ truncated singular value decomposition of $A_0$. \end{problem} The origins of the above problem are rooted in the Dirac--Frenkel variational principle, by which the dynamics of~\eqref{eq:ambientEquation} are optimally projected onto the tangent space of the manifold.
+In fact, for any $Y\in\mcal_r$, the orthogonal projection of $F(Y)$ to $T_Y\mcal_r$ returns the closest vector in the tangent space:

 This optimality criterion together with the optimal choice of $Y_0$ are the local first-order approximation of the computationally demanding optimality $Y_{\opt}(t) = \Pi_{\mcal_r}\pa{A(t)}$.
 The gap~\eqref{eq:modelingError} between the original dynamics and the projected dynamics of Problem~\ref{problem:projectedDynamicsProblem} is known as the \emph{modeling error}~\cite{kieriVandereycken}.
-Given appropriate smoothness requirements on $F$ and assuming the modeling error can be uniformly bounded in a neighborhood $\ucal$ of the exact solution of~\eqref{eq:odeDLRA} as
+Given appropriate smoothness requirements on $F$ and assuming the modeling error can be uniformly bounded in a neighborhood $\ucal\subset \matr{m}{n}$ of the trajectory $Y([0,T])\subset\mcal$ of the exact solution of~\eqref{eq:odeDLRA} as